ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 In order to use FrSky telemetry, the following steps are required:

-- Connect an autopilot telemetry port to an FrSky reciever which has an SPort or Fport interface.
+- Connect an autopilot telemetry port to an FrSky receiver which has an SPort or Fport interface.
 This may require a bi-directional inverter depending on which autopilot it being used.
 See :ref:`common-connecting-sport-fport`.
 - Configure the autopilot.
 - Install a LUA script to display the full telemetry.
 (Although is it possible to display a subset of telemetry values using OpenTX's built in telemetry screens, it is very limited.)